godoxyfair/60-days-frontend/README.md

 # 60-days-frontend
-#learn html and css month
+#Project about learning html & css and js everyday for a month.